Guille0594/Guille0594/README.md

 #### This is Guille, a newley-formed Data Scientist:

-- 💻 I’m currently learning R, Python and SQL applied to: Machine learning projects, time series analysis, visualization tools such as shiny or tableu...and much more!
+- 💻 I’m currently learning R, Python and SQL applied to: Machine learning projects, time series analysis, visualization tools such as shiny or Tableau...and much more!
-- 👯 I’m looking to collaborate on a professional internship program with a company focused on this field
+- 👯 I’m looking to collaborate with a company focused on this field on a professional internship program.
 - 📫 How to reach me: 👇
 -->